chanzo/script-launcher/src/README.md

 ```

 ### Interactive menu
 Use the **menu** section to create an interactive landing menu, so a new developer can get start on your project more easily.
-The content of the **description** keyword is used as a description of presented values.
+The value of the **description** keyword is used as a description of presented values.

 Run `npm start` to test this example.
 ``` JSON